The Founding AE Stack · New · Charter cohort

 I’ll tell you on the intro call whether the Stack is right for what you’re trying to do.
 Sometimes the answer is “not yet” or “you’d be better off with a different motion.”
 I’d rather be honest than collect access fees from vendors who won’t see results.

-Transparency, in writing
+Two commitments, in writing

 If the AEs in your buyer profile would actually use it, let’s talk.